athena-framework/athena/docs/readme.md

     <<: *development
     routing:
       cors:
-        defaults: &defaults
+        defaults:
           allow_origin: https://api.yourdomain.com
 ```

-This would inherit the settings from the `development` environment, but change the `allow_origin` domain.
+This would inherit the settings from the `development` environment, but change the `allow_origin` domain for the `production` environment.

 ### Environments
 Athena uses the environmental variable `ATHENA_ENV` to determine the current environment.
 This variable determines which log handlers are enabled by default, and which configuration object to use.
 If no ENV variable is defined, the default environment is `development`.
 The method `Athena.environment` can be used to return the application's current environment.
-Custom environments can also be used, just be sure to add it to your `athena.yml`.
+Custom environments can also be used, just be sure to update your `athena.yml`.

 ### Accessing the Configuration

 The `Athena.config` method will return an [`Athena::Config::Config`](<https://blacksmoke16.github.io/athena/Athena/Config/Config.html>) object instantiated from the `athena.yml` file based on the application's current environment.
-The method also accepts a *config_path* parameter that returns the config from file at the end of the path.
 This method allows the application's configuration to be usable from within HTTP handlers, CLI commands, etc.

 ### Custom Settings